digiscot/digiscot-website/pages/projects/ormlie-community-association.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Digital access and IT skills
+project-title: Digital access and IT skills
-excerpt: Supported digital access and improving IT skills.
+project-excerpt: Supported digital access and improving IT skills.
-lead: Ormlie Community Association
+project-lead: Ormlie Community Association
 website: http://www.ormlie.org/
 email:
 twitter-url: